XiaonaZhao/tiff2avi/README.md

 # tiff2avi
-save the problem of the limited memory
+Save the problem of the limited memory.

 Convert a big .tiff sequence into .avi, while occupying quite little memory